There are untold experiences to be had in Bermuda. A few highlights include:

 Say Hello to the Humpbacks

 Every year around February, something magical happens in Bermuda – the humpbacks return to the island’s waters.
 These magnificent, 40-ton mammals visit Bermuda on their annual northern migration.
 You can spot whales breaching from various vantage points on shore, but the best way to experience humpbacks is to head for the open seas on a whale-watching trip.
-Check out your options.
+Check out your whale-watching options.

 Take Your Four-Legged Friend For A Pink-Sand Walk

 Don’t leave Fido at home!
 Between October and May, you and your best friend can go for your daily walk in one of the most spectacular settings in the world – a pink-sand Bermuda beach.
 Take note, however: you do have to keep your dog on a leash.
+Looking for other activities to do with your pet?
+Check out our ultimate guide on Travelling With Pets to Bermuda.

 Taste Some Spiny Lobster